DITO TELECOMMUNITY CORPORATION

 1. Physical copies of the forms you submit to us will be stored in secure storage areas.

-10. X. How do we protect your personal data?
+IX.
+How do we protect your personal data?

 We are committed to keeping your personal data safe.
 To maintain this commitment, we: